bbauska/UofM-AdvStyling/readme.md

 My advice to you is to always add one media query at a time, and make it something simple.
 Put in that media query, add a rule, test it, build from there.
 Add a new media query, add a rule, test it.
-It\'s the best way to make sure that your code\'s going to be clean.
-And with that, I\'m pretty much going to leave you with a concept check here.
+It&apos;s the best way to make sure that your code&apos;s going to be clean.
+And with that, I&apos;m pretty much going to leave you with a concept check here.

-The question I\'m going to ask is, should your media queries be at the top or the bottom of that page?
+The question I&apos;m going to ask is, should your media queries be at the top or the bottom of that page?
 Where you have your little at media.
 The example I just showed you is that, well, they should go closer to the bottom.
 Have all your default styling first, and then trigger media